Amber Glenn: 2020–21 season

 The coronavirus pandemic prompted a multi-month hiatus from training, after which Glenn began working on mastering the triple Axel, which she had been attempting "for fun" periodically for nine years by that point.
-She missed an early virtual competition due to fracturing her orbital bone after passing out cryotherapy but then attempted the triple Axel for the first time in competition during a later virtual domestic event, singling it.

-With the pandemic restricting international travel, the ISU opted to conduct the Grand Prix assignments based mainly on training location.
+She missed an early virtual competition due to fracturing her orbital bone after passing out during cryotherapy but then attempted the triple Axel for the first time in competition during a later virtual domestic event, though she singled it.
+With the pandemic restricting international travel, the ISU opted to conduct Grand Prix assignments based mainly on training location.
 Glenn was assigned to compete at the 2020 Skate America.
 She placed fifth in the Skate America short program after having to execute a turn in between her triple-triple jump combination.
-She was sixth in the free skate, remaining in fifth place overall.
+She was sixth in the free skate and remained in fifth place overall.

 Glenn attempted her triple Axel in the short program at the 2021 U.S. Championships but was unable to land it successfully.
 Her otherwise strong performances earned her her highest-ever placement at the event and first senior national medal, a silver.
 She expressed that she was "happy to finally put out a performance I'm proud of."
 Glenn revealed that she had been suffering from a foot infection that had spread up to the knee and had begun a course of antibiotics on the day of the free skate.

 Despite her silver medal, U.S. Figure Skating opted to name bronze medalist Karen Chen, who had finished 0.35 points behind Glenn, alongside champion Bradie Tennell to the 2021 World Championships team.
 It was the first time since 2008, when Katrina Hacker was bypassed in favor of Kimmie Meissner, that the selected ladies team in a non-Olympic year did not follow Nationals placements (for age-eligible skaters).
-Glenn was instead named first alternate.
-She had previously said, when asked about the prospect of the World team, "US Figure Skating should go with a team that they know will go and get those three spots back.
+Instead Glenn was named first alternate.
+She had previously said when asked about the prospect of the World team, "US Figure Skating should go with a team that they know will go and get those three spots back.
 Whether that includes me or not, I’m all for it either way."